5l1v3r1/pragmash/COMMANDS.md

 This command takes three arguments and performs bytewise substring.
 The first is a string, the second is the starting index, and the third is the ending index.

 For example, `substr yoyo 1 3` yields "oy".

+### uppercase

+This joins its arguments with spaces and converts the result to upper-case.

 # Arrays